koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-This is an interesting renderer.
 React AST is a custom renderer for AST.
-What??
+Interesting, right?

 You can define an abstract syntax tree declaratively as JSX.
 This can generate source code and an AST object from JSX.